bruin-data/bruin-vscode/README.md

 2. Navigate to the Extensions view (Ctrl+Shift+X).
 3. Search for "Bruin" and click Install.

- ***Note***:  Before using the new features, ensure that you have the Bruin CLI installed on your system.
- For guidance on installing the Bruin CLI, please refer to the official documentation [link to documentation](https://github.com/bruin-data/bruin).
+**Note**: Ensure that you have the Bruin CLI installed on your system before using the new features.
+For guidance on installing the Bruin CLI, please refer to the [official documentation](https://github.com/bruin-data/bruin).

 ## Usage

+### Syntax Coloring
-- **Syntax Coloring**: Enclose Bruin code with delimiters:
+Enclose Bruin code with delimiters:
-	- In **SQL files** `/* @bruin` and `@bruin */`.
+- In **SQL files**: `/* @bruin` and `@bruin */`
-	- In **Python files** `""" @bruin` and `@bruin """`.
+- In **Python files**: `""" @bruin` and `@bruin """`

+### Folding Range
-- **Folding Range**: Bruin code regions are automatically foldable.
+Bruin code regions are automatically foldable.

-- **Dynamic SQL Content Viewer**:
+### Dynamic SQL Content Viewer
 1. Open any SQL file.
-	2. Click the rocket icon 🚀 in the top right menu.
+2. Click the Bruin logo icon in the top right menu.
 3. A Webview will open, previewing the SQL content.
 4. Click the "Copy" icon to copy the content.
-	5. The theme color of the view can match the vscode current theme (dark/light/Dark high contrast)
+5. The theme color of the view matches the current VS Code theme.
-	6. The SQL Preview automatically responds to changes in checkboxes and dates, ensuring an immediate re-render.

-**SQL Validation and Execution**:
+### SQL Validation and Execution
-    - **Validation**: Click the "Validate" button to validate the current SQL.
-A custom notification will appear based on the validation results.
+- **Validation**: Click the "Validate" button to validate the current SQL or entire pipeline.
-    - **Run with Flags**: Click the "Run" button to execute the SQL command in an integrated terminal.
-This can include optional flags based on user input (checkboxes & date inputs).
+- **Run with Flags**: Click the "Run" button to execute the SQL command in an integrated terminal, with optional flags and date inputs.

-        - **Start and End Dates**:
-			1. Select start and end dates using the date picker inputs to specify the time range for the run command.
-			2. An "Exclusive End Date" checkbox is available.
-When checked, the end date is adjusted to the precise end of the selected day (`23:59:59.999999999`).
-			3. The dates will be appended as flags directly to the Bruin run command
+### Asset Lineage
+Access the new lineage panel to view and interact with asset lineages.

+### Connections Management
+Use the new connections section from `Settings` tab to view, add, or delete connections directly from the UI.

+### Bruin CLI Management
+Access the Bruin CLI management tab `Settings` in the side panel for easy installation and updates.

 ## Release Notes
-### Latest Release: 0.20.1
+### Latest Release: 0.21.0
+### Added
+- Introduced the ability to add a new connection directly from the UI, leveraging the Bruin CLI command.
+- Updated the autocomplete schema to include support for Databricks connections.

+### Previous Highlights
-### Fixed
+### Version 0.20.1
 - Resolved an issue where the UI would incorrectly re-render after clicking on an asset file to edit, ignoring the state of the "full-refresh" checkbox.

-### Previous Highlights
 ### Version 0.20.0
 - Introduced the ability to delete a connection via the UI.